 INTELLECTUAL PROPERTY RIGHTS & CONTENT POLICY

-Legal Insurrection and College Insurrection (“Insurrection”) though its websites, www.legalinsurrection.com and www.collegeinsurrection.com (the “Website”) provides users (“Users”) with the ability to create commentary in connection with the Website’s content.
+WAJ Media LLC dba Legal Insurrection and College Insurrection, and effective March 1, 2019 the Legal Insurrection Foundation (“Insurrection”), though the websites, respectively, www.legalinsurrection.com, www.collegeinsurrection.com, criticalrace.org, and www.legalinsurrectionfoundation.org (the “Website”) provide users (“Users”) with the ability to create commentary in connection with the Website’s content.
 We contractually prohibit Users from using the service to create or use any names, likenesses or images which infringe on third-party intellectual property rights (such as copyright, trademark, trade dress and right of publicity).
 We encourage intellectual property rights owners to contact us if they believe that a User of our service has infringed their rights.
 If you let us know that your rights are being infringed by one of our Users, we may, in our sole discretion, require that the User’s content be removed and, if the User continues to infringe your rights (or infringes the rights of others) terminate the User’s access to our services to the extent possible.

 If you believe that your intellectual property rights have been infringed by a User of our service, please provide our Intellectual Property Rights Agent with a notification that contains the following information: